Friday, August 7, 2015

 The Duncan Road

-Our camp tonight is the Negri River 140 km south along the Duncan Road.
-The road is unsealed for its entire 441 km and was originally built to service the cattle stations within the area.
+Our camp tonight is at the Negri River, 140 km south along Duncan Road.
+The road is unsealed for its entire 441 km and was originally built to serve the cattle stations in the area.
+After 46 km, we passed Rosewood Station, established in 1885 and part of the Durack Empire.

-I'm glad we reduced the vans tyres down 25 psi, because the 140 km took us five hours to complete.
-The condition of the road consisted of lots of corrugations with long sections of stony ground with some of the stones much larger than a mans clenched fist.
+Another 7 km later, we crossed back into Western Australia.
+At the 131 km mark, we had again crossed the border and were now back in the Northern Territory.
+I'm glad we reduced the van's tyres by 25 psi because the 140 km took us five hours to complete.
+The road was rough with lots of corrugations and long sections of stony ground, with some stones much larger than a man's clenched fist.

 We stopped several times to take photos of the Bungle Bungle Ranges off to the west.
-Our Hema maps on our Ipad indicated that's what we were photographing.
+Our Hema maps on our iPad indicated that's what we were photographing.

-We had intended to camp at Marella Gorge but I miscalculated the turnoff into the gorge and didn't realise my mistake until we were 20 km past the turnoff so we just continued heading towards Halls Creek.
+We had intended to camp at Marella Gorge, but I miscalculated the turnoff into the gorge and didn't realise my mistake until we were 20 km past the turnoff, so we just continued heading towards Halls Creek.

 Country as we passed through Flora Valley Station: